-The cell matrix is described as a dynamic structure since it may change from fluid (sol) to elastic (gel) then back again to being fluid.
+The cell matrix is a dynamic gel in the cytoplasm of the cell.
+The cell matrix is described as a dynamic structure because it may change from fluid (sol) to elastic (gel) then back again to being fluid.